-However, sudden movement or noises are most likely to trigger a reaction.
+Sudden movement or noises of machinery should be avoided where horses are within range.
 A machine making a movement is more of a threat than one that is still, although even a still machine where there has not been one before may unsettle some horses.
-Operators must be able to shut off machinery or to stop movement and noise while horses pass and avoid starting up a machine or initiating movement while horses are in range.
+Operators must be able to shut off machinery or to stop movement and noise while horses pass.

 Machinery or activity should not resume until horses are at least twenty metres past.
 If it is not possible for activity to be halted, staff should be at the location to warn approaching equestrians as appropriate.
-Such 'sentries' should be obvious on approach, not hidden behind a tree or equipment as suddenly appearing could be an additional stress factor causing a horse to react.
+Such 'sentries' should be obvious on approach, not hidden behind a tree or equipment as suddenly appearing could be an additional stress factor causing a horse to bolt.

-If a horse appears distressed-freezes, jerks sideways, prances about, takes flight, spins round or shies away or acts in any way other than a calm forward motion-or an equestrian appears to be struggling for control, or shouts, all movement and noise should cease immediately to avoid escalating the situation.
+If a horse appears distressed-stops dead, jerks sideways, prances about, takes flight, spins round or shies away or acts in any way other than a calm forward motion-or an equestrian appears to be struggling for control, or shouts, all movement and noise should cease immediately to avoid escalating the situation.